CodeIsa/codeChallenge/README.md

-# My Cypress Project
+# Code Challenge

 Welcome to My Cypress Project!
-This repository contains end-to-end tests for the [Amazon website] web application using Cypress.
+This repository contains end-to-end tests for the [https://airmalta.com/en] web application using Cypress.

 ## Getting Started